Tree of Life

 The family have since had a second leaf engraved for Margaret and often visit Woodlands to see the leaves and have tea and cakes or lunch in our café.
 They said of their visits, “it’s somewhere for family to come and say hello to Margaret”.

-If you would like express your interest and pledge to have a leaf either through fundraising or donating in memory of a loved one please contact Carole Riley, Individual Giving Manager at the Hospice, on 0151 529 4143 or email: firstname.lastname@example.org or print out, complete and return to us the pledge form.
+If you would like express your interest and pledge to have a leaf either through fundraising or donating in memory of a loved one please contact Carole Riley, Individual Giving Manager at the Hospice, on 0151 529 4143 or email: email@example.com or print out, complete and return our pledge form.

 Thank you for your support which is so important to us.